realadammatthew/humbleberger/src/copy/could-yeshua-be-the-messiah.md

 ## Zechariah 12:10: The Pierced One Mourned

-Zechariah 12:10 foretells a day when God says, “They will look upon Me whom they have pierced, and they will mourn for Him as for an only son.”
+Zechariah 12:10 foretells a day when G-d says, “They will look upon Me whom they have pierced, and they will mourn for Him as for an only son.”
 The Talmud applies this to Messiah ben Joseph.
 Yeshua’s crucifixion fulfills this prophecy, and his return will bring Israel’s repentance and recognition (Romans 11:26).
 To interpret this as anything but Yeshua is to sidestep the Tanakh’s clarity.

 ---